Create Clean PDF Java: Underline Annotations with GroupDocs

 Struggling with document management and collaboration in your Java applications?
 You’re not alone.
 Many developers face the challenge of implementing robust document annotation features that work reliably across different file formats.

-This comprehensive guide walks you through using GroupDocs.Annotation for Java - one of the most powerful document annotation libraries available.
+In this guide, you’ll create clean PDF Java files and learn how to annotate PDF in Java using GroupDocs.Annotation.
 By the end of this tutorial, you’ll know exactly how to add underline annotations with comments, remove existing annotations, and integrate these features seamlessly into your projects.

 What you’ll master in this guide: